etiennelopes/SqlProj-QS/README.md

 This will come in two flavors:

 1. Simply creating the stored procedures on master database, offering the possibility to obtain snapshots of the current settings for all databases in the instance at once.
-Code available in:
+Code and comments available in:

    - **SqlProj-QS_system_procedures.sql**